PoseGAM: Robust Unseen Object Pose Estimation via Geometry-Aware Multi-View Reasoning: Implementation Details

 \textbf{Training Details.} During training, we freeze the pretrained DINOv2~\cite{oquab2023dinov2} weights for image feature extraction.
 For PTv3, we use pretrained weights from Sonata~\cite{wu2025sonata} and set its learning rate to $5 \times 10^{-5}$.
 For the self-attention layers and the camera head, pretrained weights from VGGT~\cite{wang2025vggt} are used, with the same fine-tuning learning rate of $5 \times 10^{-5}$.
 All other layers use a learning rate of $2 \times 10^{-4}$, including the cross-attention layers and the encoders for camera, point maps, and geometric feature maps.
 The full network contains approximately 1.5B parameters and is trained for 100k iterations on 4 A100 GPUs, taking roughly 8 days.

 To improve training efficiency, we adopt dynamic batch training, similar to VGGT~\cite{wang2025vggt}, where each object is represented by a randomly selected 11–24 multi-view frames.
-Ten of these camera poses are used as known views, sampled via farthest point sampling (FPS) from the 50 camera poses prepared for each object (see Sec.~4.2 in the main paper) to ensure full coverage.
+Ten of these camera poses are used as known views, sampled via farthest point sampling (FPS) from the 50 camera poses prepared for each object (see Sec.~\ref{subsec: image data} in the main paper) to ensure full coverage.
 For these known views, we use basecolor-rendered images (see Appendix~\ref{app: dataset}) to minimize the influence of environmental lighting.
-The remaining frames are used as unknown query images, randomly selected from the four types of rendered images (Sec.~4.2 in the main paper).
+The remaining frames are used as unknown query images, randomly selected from the four types of rendered images (Sec.~\ref{subsec: image data} in the main paper).
 The maximum number of frames per batch is set to 48.

 For data augmentation, in addition to standard transformations such as color jittering and grayscale conversion, we apply random 3D rotations to the input object models.
 Corresponding rotations are applied to normal maps, point maps, and camera extrinsics to maintain alignment.
 We also apply 2D image-space random rotations to the RGB inputs, with corresponding adjustments to normal maps, point maps, depth maps, mask maps, and extrinsics for each frame.
 To simulate practical occlusion scenarios, objects are randomly masked using ellipses, rectangles, and free-form masks~\cite{yu2019free}.
+To better model noise introduced by imperfect object segmentation in query images, we randomly overlay or underlay images of other objects onto the query image.
+Additionally, to mimic blur artifacts introduced during cropping and scaling, we apply JPEG compression and Gaussian blur to the images.

 To stabilize training despite varying object sizes, all objects are normalized to fit within a bounding box of $[-B, B]$ along each axis, with $B=1.05$.
 The training objective is a camera pose regression loss, formulated as an L1 loss between predicted and ground-truth camera parameters.
 Both known and query views are supervised, but the loss from known views is weighted by 0.5 to encourage the network to focus on the more challenging query-view estimation.
 Unlike VGGT~\cite{wang2025vggt}, which predicts relative poses between frames, our method directly predicts absolute camera poses, allowing direct use of the geometry from the object model $\mathcal{M}$ defined in an absolute coordinate system.